 It is worth remembering that the risk of SUDEP varies from one person to another but some of the risks around SUDEP can be reduced.

-As SUDEP is thought to be linked to seizures happening, getting the best seizure control possible is a positive way to reduce risks, including the risk of accident, injury and SUDEP.
+As SUDEP is thought to be linked to seizures, getting the best seizure control possible may be a way to reduce risks, including accidents, injury, and SUDEP.

-- Taking anti-epileptic drugs (AEDs) consistently (every day) and around the same time or times each day.
-This is sometimes referred to as ‘being adherent’ to medication.
-If you have difficulties taking your medication (for example, if you find it difficult to remember to take your medication), aids such as pill boxes (drug wallets) might be helpful.
+If you have difficulties taking your medication (for example, if you find it difficult to remember to take it), aids such as pill boxes (drug wallets) might be helpful.

-- Keeping a diary of when your seizures happen.
-This will help to show if there is a pattern to your seizures and whether any situations trigger your seizures (like being tired or stressed).
-It might also be useful to see how well medication is working to control your seizures.
-Download our free paper seizure diaries.
+Keeping a diary of when your seizures happen will help to show if there is a pattern to your seizures or if certain situations trigger your seizures (like being tired or stressed).
+It might also be helpful to see how well medication is working to control your seizures.

 SUDEP and sleep